aionnetwork/aion-docs/getting-started/tool-list.md

 ## Wallets

 Wallets all you to store you native Aion tokens and other cryptocurrency locally on your machine, sometimes called _offline wallets_.
-Other wallets allow you to keep your tokens online, however these are generally seen as slighly less secure then locally stored wallets.
+Other wallets allow you to keep your tokens online, however these are generally seen as slightly less secure than locally stored wallets.

 ### Offline Wallets